Strobotti/linkquisition/README.md

 doing some more complex processing of the URL before opening it in a browser.
 For example, I could write a plugin that strips any tracking parameters from the URL before opening it in the browser.

-I also would like to have a plugin that checks if the opened url is a Microsoft Defender (Evergreen) URL and then, with matching rules, opens the actual url (baked in the "evergreen-assets URL") in a browser.
-This way all the internal links in my company could be opened directly in the browser, but the external links would still go through the Defender URL.
+~~I also would like to have a plugin that checks if the opened url is a Microsoft Defender (Evergreen) URL and then, with matching rules, opens the actual url (baked in the "evergreen-assets URL") in a browser.
+This way all the internal links in my company could be opened directly in the browser, but the external links would still go through the Defender URL.~~ See [Unwrap](./plugins/unwrap/unwrap.go) -plugin for more information.